-Georgia’s secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots
+Ga. secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots

 In their conversation, Graham questioned Raffensperger about the state’s signature-matching law and whether political bias could have prompted poll workers to accept ballots with nonmatching signatures, according to Raffensperger.
 Graham also asked whether Raffensperger had the power to toss all mail ballots in counties found to have higher rates of nonmatching signatures, Raffensperger said.

-Raffspenger said he was stunned that Graham appeared to suggest that he find a way to toss legally cast ballots.
+Raffensperger said he was stunned that Graham appeared to suggest that he find a way to toss legally cast ballots.
 Absent court intervention, Raffensperger doesn’t have the power to do what Graham suggested, as counties administer elections in Georgia.

-“It sure looked like he was wanting to go down that road,” he said.
+“It sure looked like he was wanting to go down that road,” Raffensperger said.

-When asked for comment, a spokesman for Graham’s Senate office, Kevin Bishop, referred The Post to a letter from Georgia state Republicans expressing concerns with the audit process, as well as the Collins tweet attacking the secretary of state.
+In an interview on Capitol Hill on Monday evening, Graham denied that he had suggested that Raffensperger toss legal ballots, calling that characterization “ridiculous.”

+But he said he did seek out the secretary of state to understand the state’s signature-matching requirements.
+Graham said he contacted Raffensperger on his own and was not asked to do so by Trump.

+“The main issue for me is: How do you protect the integrity of mail-in voting and how does signature verification work?” he said.

+“If he feels threatened by that conversation, he’s got a problem,” Graham added.
+“I actually thought it was a good conversation.”

-On the same day that Graham asked Raffensperger about throwing out mail ballots in counties with high rates of signature problems, a lawsuit was filed in federal court in Georgia challenging the way county election officials check signatures and allow voters a chance to fix ballots with errors.
+On the same day that Graham spoke to Raffensperger about signature matching, a lawsuit was filed in federal court in Georgia challenging the way county election officials check signatures and allow voters a chance to fix ballots with errors.

 The suit, filed by Atlanta lawyer and Trump supporter Lin Wood, seeks to block certification of Georgia’s election until all ballot envelopes are inspected.